-Changes of Assumptions: The calculations above reflect various assumption changes, including the modification of the Board's assumed rate of return to 7.00 percent for use in preparing the June 30, 2019 annual actuarial valuation and other assumption changes based on the triennial experience study for the period from July 1, 2015 through June 30, 2018.
+Changes of Assumptions: The calculations above reflect various assumption changes, including the modification of the Board's assumed rate of return to 6.75 percent for use in preparing the June 30, 2022 annual actuarial valuation and other assumption changes based on the triennial experience study for the period from July 1, 2018 through June 30, 2021.
+Assumption changes prior to June 30, 2022, are also reflected including the modification of the Board's assumed rate of return to 7.00 percent for use in preparing the June 30, 2019, 2020 and 2021 annual actuarial valuation and other assumption changes based on the triennial experience study for the period from July 1, 2015 through June 30, 2018.
 The calculations above also reflect the assumed rate of return of 7.25 percent for use in preparing the June 30, 2016, 2017 and 2018 annual actuarial valuation and other assumption changes based on the triennial experience study for the period from July 1, 2012 through June 30, 2015 and 7.50 percent for use in preparing the June 30, 2013, 2014 and 2015 annual actuarial valuation and other assumption changes based on the triennial experience study for the period from July 1, 2009 through June 30, 2012 which included changes in assumptions for retirement from active employment, pre-retirement mortality, healthy life post-retirement mortality, disabled life post-retirement mortality, vested termination, disability DROP election, percentage of members married, spouse age difference and salary increases.